 You have part of your pancreas left behind.
 So you should not need enzymes or insulin.
 But like the other types of surgery to cure pancreatic cancer, it involves a major operation and a long anaesthetic.

 A complication is something that happens after surgery that makes your recovery more difficult.
 Chest infection or blood clots are both common complications after any surgery.

 All these operations are very major surgery and there are risks attached to them.
-As they are done to try to cure your cancer it make feel worth taking some risks.
+As you have them to try to cure your cancer it may feel worth taking some risks.
 Make sure you discuss the possible complications with your surgeon and ask any questions you have.
 It is important that your family are given the chance to talk things through with the surgeon as well.

 Complications are most likely with the biggest operations.
 The complication rate is lowest in specialist centres where the surgeons are more practised at doing this difficult surgery.

 Overall, about 4 out of every 10 patients (40%) having the major operations have one or more complications.